 There are two main types of age-related macular degeneration (AMD), dry and wet AMD.
 The dry form is an earlier stage of the disease, and there are no specific treatments other than nutritional supplements.

-Wet AMD is more advanced and causes significant vision loss as abnormal blood vessels start to leak into the macula.
+Wet AMD is more advanced.
+It causes significant vision loss as abnormal blood vessels start to leak into the macula.

-- Laser treatment is no longer widely used because the laser can damage the macular tissue and cause vision loss.
+During the procedure, verteporfin is injected into your veins, and once it reaches your eye, the doctor uses laser light to activate the drug.
+Laser treatment is no longer widely used because the laser can damage the macular tissue and cause vision loss.

 Intacs (Intracorneal Ring Segments)